VirtoCommerce/vc-docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/Dynamic-Views/controls.md

 ### Select
 Based on the `vc-select` component, allows you to display a select.
 The component has disabled and visibility state settings, customizable template for displayed items.
-Also has customizable label, placeholder, tooltip, and many other settings.
+Also has customizable label, placeholder, tooltip, and other settings.
 Supports connecting a method for loading options directly from the server with automatic loading of items when scrolling.

 #### Usage